 A powerhead is not exactly a circulating pump.
 However, they work similarly.
 A circulating pump has a sump system.
 The tubes intake water from one way and release it through another.

 The head may look similar to a powerhead, so it isn’t easy to distinguish them sometimes.
 Yet, a circulating pump cannot provide the same stream pressure as a powerhead.

 Q. Is Powerhead Good For Aquariums?

 Deciding to use powerheads in your fish tank is one of the best decisions you will make.
 A powerhead’s entire system works much like the filtration system.

-Q. Do You Need Powerhead For Saltwater And Freshwater Aquarium?
+Q. Do You Need Powerhead For Saltwater And Freshwater Aquariums?

 Here is a small getaway option for you.
 You can avoid using powerheads in freshwater tanks because freshwater tanks do not require high water flow.
 The regular movements of fish will keep the environment suitable enough for them.

-On the contrary, saltwater does not come with that advantage.
+On the contrary, the salt water does not come with that advantage.
 It makes the metal bits of the tank corrosion-prone and keeps accumulating toxic elements.

 That’s why using a powerhead to keep the saltwater moving becomes essential.
 Nevertheless, I would suggest using powerheads regarding the type of aquarium you have.